 What Does Dual Diagnosis Mean?

-Dual Diagnosis is a term used when someone has a substance use disorder (addiction) and an additional mental health disorder diagnosis.
+Dual diagnosis is a term used when someone has a substance use disorder (addiction) and an additional mental health disorder diagnosis.
 Some treatment programs use the term to indicate that they focus on mental health conditions as well as addiction.
 Fortunately, most addiction treatment programs already attend to mental health disorders since integrated treatment lead to better outcomes.

 The term ‘dual’ usually refers to two related things.
 However, for people with addiction, it is much more likely to have multiple additional mental health and medical conditions.
 Therefore, regarding alcohol addiction treatment, dual diagnosis is understood as an umbrella term covering all additional diagnosis.